Fire and rescue services

 We advise:

-Exercise a high degree of caution in Ghana overall due to crime.
+Exercise a high degree of caution in Ghana overall due to the threat of crime.

 Higher levels apply in some areas.